Villa Farnesina: Description

 The villa was built for Agostino Chigi, a rich Sienese banker and the treasurer of Pope Julius II.
 Between 1506 and 1510, the Sienese artist and pupil of Bramante, Baldassare Peruzzi, aided perhaps by Giuliano da Sangallo, designed and erected the villa.
 The novelty of this suburban villa design can be discerned from its differences from that of a typical urban palazzo (palace).
 Renaissance palaces typically faced onto a street and were decorated versions of defensive castles: rectangular blocks with rusticated ground floors and enclosing a courtyard.
 This villa, intended to be an airy summer pavilion, presented a side towards the street and was given a U-shaped plan with a five-bay loggia between the arms.
-In the original arrangement, the main entrance was through the north facing loggia which was open.
-Today, visitors enter on the south side and the loggia is glazed.
+The main entrance was through the north facing loggia which was open.

 Chigi also commissioned the fresco decoration of the villa by artists such as Raphael, Sebastiano del Piombo, Giulio Romano, and Il Sodoma.
-The themes were inspired by the Stanze of the poet Angelo Poliziano, a key member of the circle of Lorenzo de Medici.
+The themes were inspired by the Stanze of the poet Angelo Poliziano, a key member of the circle of Lorenzo de' Medici.
 Best known are Raphael's frescoes on the ground floor; in the loggia depicting the classical and secular myths of Cupid and Psyche, and The Triumph of Galatea.
 This, one of his few purely secular paintings, shows the near-naked nymph on a shell-shaped chariot amid frolicking attendants and is reminiscent of Botticelli's The Birth of Venus.
 This same "Galatea" loggia has a horoscope vault that displays the positions of the planets around the zodiac on the patron's birth date, 29 November 1466.
 The two main ceiling panels of the vault give his precise time of birth, 9:30 pm on that date.